JunhoKim7/Enjoy-the-Outdoors-Capstone-2/README.md

 # Enjoy the Outdoors - Capstone Project

 Welcome to **Enjoy the Outdoors**!
-This capstone project is an exploration into frontend development, allowing users to discover parks and mountains to enjoy the beauty of nature.
-Built with HTML, CSS, and JavaScript, this project showcases skills learned through my frontend coding journey and serves as a helpful tool for adventure-seekers looking to explore national parks and mountain destinations.
+This is my second capstone project which showcases my added experience and expertise into frontend development.
+It is a site that allows users to discover national parks and mountains to enjoy the beauty of nature.
+Built with HTML, CSS, and JavaScript, this project is the culmination of all the skills learned through my frontend coding journey and serves as a helpful tool for adventure-seekers looking to explore beautiful natural and historical destinations.

 ## 🛠️ Tools & Technologies